Skipper24/JPedal/README.md

 official [JPedal PDF library] which integrates contributions and bug fixes to the latest available open source version 4.92.
 Since the author removed the LGPL JPedal version from sourceforge completely (https://sourceforge.net/projects/jpedal) this page may also act as a reference.

+It is worth mentioning that there is a JavaFX version of JPedal called [OpenViewerFX](https://github.com/IDRSolutions/maven-OpenViewerFX-src) also published under LGPL.
+The code is coming from its JPedal roots but the Swing/AWT GUI has been replaced with JavaFX.

-If you would like to contribute you are welcome to do so - just create an issue and it will be integrated.
+If you would like to contribute you are welcome to do so - just create an issue (with an attached patch) or do a pull request and it will be integrated.
 This is however no bug reporting or "please fix my bugs" place - for that head over to the [JPedal support forum](http://support.idrsolutions.com/forums/forum/java-pdf-library-support-forum) or to [Stackoverflow](http://stackoverflow.com/questions/tagged/jpedal).

 Changes so far: